Codepath

 3. If the current attendee's priority is equal to the specified priority:

-4. Return the modified `attendees` list.
+4. Return the concatenated result.

 ⚠️ Common Mistakes